unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

     return -1
 }

-// Declare a SumIntsOrFloats function with two type parameters
+// SumIntsOrFloats function is defined with two type parameters(inside the
-// (inside the square brackets), K and V, and one argument that
-// uses the type parameters, m of type map[K]V.
+// square brackets), K and V, and one argument that uses the type parameters, m
-// The function returns a value of type V.
+// of type map[K]V. The function returns a value of type V.
 //
-// Specify for the K type parameter the type constraint comparable.
-Intended
+// 'comparable' is a type constraint for the k type parameter, intended
-// specifically for cases like these, the comparable constraint is predeclared in
+// specifically for cases like these, the comparable constraint is predeclared
-// Go.
-It allows any type whose values may be used as an operand of the comparison
+// in Go.
+It allows any type whose values may be used as an operand of the
-// operators == and !=.
+// comparison operators == and !=.
 Go requires that map keys be comparable.
-So declaring K as
+So
-// comparable is necessary so you can use K as the key in the map variable.
+// declaring K as comparable is necessary so you can use K as the key in the
+// map variable.
+NOTE, 'comparable' doesn't enable >, >=, <, <= comparison.
 //
-// Specify for the V type parameter a constraint that is a union of two types: int64
+// 'int64 | float64' specify for the V type parameter a constraint that is a
-// and float64.
-Using | specifies a union of the two types, meaning that this
+//  union of two types: int64 and float64.
+Using | specifies a union of the two
-// constraint allows either type. func SumIntsOrFloats[K comparable, V int64 | float64](m map[K]V) V {
+//  types, meaning that this constraint allows either type. func SumIntsOrFloats[K comparable, V int64 | float64](m map[K]V) V {
     var s V
     for _, v := range m {